kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 ## About the Dutch defense tradition

 Dutch PhD defenses are formal public ceremonies held in centuries-old academic chapels.
-The candidate is opposed for one hour by a committee of six professors, each questioning the work in turn.
+The candidate is opposed for one hour by a committee of five to eight professors, each questioning the work in turn.
 Two **paranymphs** stand beside the candidate throughout.
 The **Beadle** (*Pedel*) opens and closes the ceremony carrying the university mace, and calls "*Hora est*" precisely one hour in — ending questions mid-sentence if necessary.

 My defense was held at the **Agnietenkapel**, part of the University of Amsterdam since 1632 — one of the oldest academic buildings in continental Europe still in active use.